mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 The instrument definition can only contain the position in beam direction and the height of the slits will always be computed internally.
 The potential output workspace adds " cancelled gravitation " to its title.
 This can be seen when visualising the data or reading the sample log information of the :literal::`OutputWorkspace`.
 Negative time-of-flight values present in the :literal:`InputWorkspace` are not prohibited.
+The input workspace can have a varying number of bins for each spectrum.
+However, sizes of output workspace and input workspace match.
+In conclusion, this algorithm supports a wide range of special input workspaces, i.e. which can be masked, ragged, have data errors `Dx`.

 Pay attention that the following correction for direct beam measurements (as presented in the example) is under investigation.
 Note also that an improved performance can be addressed after final validation.